MicrosoftDocs/visualstudio-docs/docs/ide/how-to-add-or-remove-references-by-using-the-reference-manager.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

 You can use the Reference Manager dialog box to add and manage references to components that you, Microsoft, or another company developed.
 If you're developing a Universal Windows app, your project automatically references all of the correct Windows SDK DLLs.
-If you're developing a .NET application, your project automatically references *mscorlib.dll*.
+When you create a .NET project, your project automatically references the components it needs, such as the .NET SDK, but you need to add references as you add functionality.
 Some .NET APIs are exposed in components that you have to add manually.
 References to COM components or custom components have to be added manually.

 ## Reference Manager dialog box

 The Reference Manager dialog box shows different categories on the left side, depending on the project type:

-- **[Assemblies](#assemblies-tab)**, with **Framework** and **Extensions** subgroups
+- **[Assemblies](#assemblies-tab)**, with **Framework** and **Extensions** subgroups (.NET Framework only)

 - **[COM](#com-tab)** lists all COM components that are available for referencing